eric-sundquist/interval-timer-npm-package/DEVELOPER.md

 ## Vision

+There are many uses for interval timers in our lives.
+For help as a study focus timer, i.e. Pomodoro timer, or in various forms of training.
+I use them almost every day.

-Tick-Tock Interval Timer app let the user define a working timer followed by a resting timer.
+Interval timer is an app that let the user define a working timer followed by a resting timer.
 These intervals can then by multiplied in forms of sets.
 Upon start and end of a working session the user is notified visually and by sound.
 The application is presented as a web app with a simplistic and minimalistic user interface.

-To set up a new timer the user defines a working time, resting time and how many times they should repeat, i.e. sets.

 ## Requirements